 Janet served as a Program Director / Youth Worker with the Adelaide YWCA, and as the National Youth Field Officer with National YWCA.
 Her membership with the YWCA took her all over the world, volunteering and working with YWCA’s in London, Geneva and the United States for three years in the 1960s.

 What’s YWCA member Tash Baxter’s proudest girl power moment?

 The #metoo movement is the most persuasive ‘girl power’ moment that comes to mind – the most persuasive girl power movement in history.
 It was so inspiring to see women from all over the world standing up against the cultural norms that have oppressed or silenced them, calling out inequality, behaviour, and banding together towards a united cause.

 Who is your favourite feminist / gender equality ambassador?

-Rosie Batty.
-Her enduring strength in the face of adversity, and her commitment to placing pressure on government bodies to address domestic violence (DV).
-Her determination to help women overcome family violence, has been instrumental in changing how society views and supports DV.
+Rosie Batty’s enduring strength in the face of adversity, and her commitment to placing pressure on government bodies to address domestic violence.
+Her determination to help women overcome family violence, has been instrumental in changing how society views and supports domestic violence.